SAEONData/seacrifog/README.md

 # Client
 - [Current deployment](http://seacrifog.saeon.ac.za/graphql "SEACRIFOG Workpackage 5.4 deliverable deployment on SAEON's infrastructure")

+The client is an SPA - architected ...

 # Deployment
 - PostGIS: Served via a Docker container (mdillon/postgis Docker image)
 - API: Docker container (refer to the Dockerfile in the source code)